rohiievych/swayer/README.md

 - **Model** - an object describing reactive data state and its changes.
 - **Module** - an EcmaScript native module (ES6 module)
 - **Namespace** - a name, which encapsulates a part of path and is resolved by loader.
-- **Reaction** - a pure function, which binds model state to automate component reflection.
+- **Reaction** - a pure function, which binds model state to automate component reactivity.
 - **Reactivity** - an ability of an object to update its properties on data change.
-- **Reflection** - a technique of metaprogramming, which enables instant data updates of underlying DOM, when schema properties change.
 - **Route** - an object that configures how component is being routed basing on some pattern.
 - **Router** - a routing controller, which is responsible for route management and navigation.
 - **Routing** - a mechanism, which maps routes to corresponding schemas relying on url path.